 Once we have received notification that you have withdrawn your consent, we will no longer process your personal information (personal data) for the purpose or purposes you originally agreed to, unless we have another legitimate basis for doing so in law.

-Any changes we may make to our privacy notice in the future will be provided to you on our website at www.accountum.com.
+Any changes we may make to our privacy notice in the future will be updated on our website at: www.accountum.com/legal/privacy.

-If you have any questions regarding this notice or if you would like to speak to us about the manner in which we process your personal data, please email firstname.lastname@example.org or telephone +44(0) 207 723 7375.
+If you have any questions regarding this notice or if you would like to speak to us about the manner in which we process your personal data, please email our Data Protection Point of Contact Johan Auren at email@example.com or telephone on +44(0)2077237375.

 You also have the right to make a complaint to the Information Commissioner's Office (ICO), the UK supervisory authority for data protection issues, at any time.
 The ICO’s contact details are as follows:

 Telephone - 0303 123 1113 (local rate) or 01625 545 745